-1. Cartography for Development Planning GEDS 2001
+1. Cartography for Development Planning 1.
+Course Code GEDS 2001

-1 Course Code GEDS 2001 2 Course Title Cartography for Development Planning 3 Number of Credits 05 4 Year Second Year 5 Rationale (Introductory Notes) tes) This course is initially a "cartography oriented" and demonstrating the relevance and applicability of cartographic theories and t echniques in environmental and development studies.
-The course examines the processing, co mpilation and symbolization of spatial data and the application of related statistical techniques.
+1 Course Code GEDS 2001 2 Course Title Cartography for Development Planning 3 Number of Credits 05 4 Year Second Year 5 Rationale (Introductory Notes) This course is initially a "cartography oriented" and demonstrating the relevance and applicability of cartographic theories and t echniques in environmental and development studies.
+The course examines the processing, con mpilation and symbolization of spatial data and the application of related statistical techniq ues.
 The course content covers basic principles of cartography, interpretation and application n of creating and interpreting both manual and digital maps as well as application of cartograph ic techniques into the real world.
 Emphasis is placed on the technology of mapping, particularly the digital mapping, geographic information systems, remote sensing and Global positioning sy stem.
 The course prepares students for further course work in geographic information science as nd technology.
-6 Pre-requisites None 7 Course Objectives (Instructional) actical knowledge and skill in mapping geable and critical users of maps, able to examine the ations of geospatial data and map products ing and cartographic communication in addressing environmental and development issues holistically.
-1 8 Expected Main Teaching Outcomes (By Students) Students will attain actionable knowledge. wledge of cartography and geo-visualization Students will develop an understar nding of how maps are created and how geospatial information is represented and cor eveyed through the use of maps.
-Students will also develop a basic understanding of modern geospatial technologies and an ability to critically evaluate e data, maps and spatial forms of representation.
-Students are expected to identify, analyze and predict the development pattern and reate, store, manipulate and visualize geo-reference data. -
+6 Pre-requisites None 7 Course Objectives (Instructional) TVOIC ' ractical knowledge and skill in manning To offer a wider theoretical and practical knowledge and skill in mapping To halve students become larger larger larger and existing larger affine and existing larger affine and existing larger.
+To help students become knowledgeable and critical users of maps, able to examine the advantages and considerable limitations of geographical data and map products. advantages and considerable limitations of geospatial data and map products To improve the cartographic thinking and cartographic communication in addressing environmental and development issues holistically.
+8 Expected Main Teaching Outcomes (By (Students) owledge of cartography and geo-visualization • Students will develop an understanding of how maps are created and how geospatial information is represented and conveyed through the use of maps. understanding of modern geospatial technologies e data, maps and spatial forms of representation. analyze and predict the development pattern and reate, store, manipulate and visualize geo-reference data.

-Main Main Themes Themes No. of
+1.

-Hours
+1. Hours

-1. Introduction to i.
+Introduction to i.
 Introduction to Cartography 04

 Mapping ii.
 The map as a graphical representation of

 the earth surface

 iii.
 Evolution of Cartography

 iv.
 Modern Cartography and its application

 2. Fundamentals of i.
 Elements of a map 04

 Cartography ii.
 Scaling

 iii.
 Symbolizing

 iv.
 Spatial reference systems

 v.
 Map Projections

 3. Layout Designing i.
-Organizing map elements 0
+Organizing map elements 02

 ii.
 Cartographic traditions for layout

 designing

 4. Reading and i.
 Types of Maps 0

 Interpreting ii.
 Sri Lanka Topographic Maps

 Topographic Maps iii.
 Contour interpretation, Slopes and profiles

 5. Measuring, i.
 Measuring an area, line and polygon 0.

 Ranking and ii.
 Demarcation of features: Catchment area

 Zonation iii.
 Ordering and ranking features: Streams

 and service centres

 6. Practicing i.
-Creating profiles 0
+Creating profiles 04

 Cartographic ii.
 Slope gradient

 Techniques iii.
 Zonation

 7. Reading and i.
-Types of Chart 0
+Types of Chart 0:

 Interpreting Charts ii.
 Interpreting information depicted on charts

 8. Analyzing Map i.
 Analyzing landuse changes through maps 04

-data